ryu1kn/vscode-text-marker/README.md

 * `textmarker.defaultHighlightOpacity` (default: `0.7`)

-    Opacity to be used when one is not given in the highlight color.
-Opacity is also applied to the colors on the overview ruler.
+    Opacity to be used when one is not given in the highlight colour.
+Opacity is also applied to the colours on the overview ruler.
     The value must be in the range 0.0 to 1.0, inclusive.

 * `textmarker.enableIgnoreCase` (default: `false`)